jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

     (i) deregister A under the FSP Act; and
     (ii) prevent A for a specified period from being reregistered for a financial advice service under the FSP Act:
   (c) direct the Registrar to suspend A's registration under the FSP Act for a period of no more than 12 months or until A meets specified conditions relating to the registration (but, in any case, not for a period of more than 12 months).
+(3) Subsection (4) applies if the FMA is satisfied that— (a) the relevant person is Lloyd’s or a Lloyd’s underwriter, and that, by engaging in any conduct, the relevant person has contravened, or is likely to contravene, section 449A; or
+  (b) the relevant person is a Lloyd’s managing agent who, by engaging in any conduct, has contravened, or is likely to contravene,—
+    (i) section 449A; or
+    (ii) any provision of subpart 6A of Part 6 (as applied under section 446V).
+(4) A direction order may do any of the following (whether or not in addition to an order under subsection (1)):
+  (a) in the case of a contravention, or likely contravention, by Lloyd’s, prohibit all or any Lloyd’s underwriters from relying on the exemption in section 389(4)﻿(a):
+  (b) in the case of a contravention, or likely contravention, by a Lloyd’s underwriter, prohibit the Lloyd’s underwriter from relying on the exemption in section 389(4)﻿(a):
+  (c) in the case of a contravention, or likely contravention, by a Lloyd’s managing agent who acts for 1 or more Lloyd’s underwriters, prohibit all or any of those Lloyd’s underwriters from relying on the exemption in section 389(4)﻿(a).

 **Order to prohibit use of simplified disclosure PDS**